citelab/JAMScript/lib/jdiscovery/README.md

 ### reggie.registerAndDiscover([options]);
 Kick-starts registration (announcing of attributes) and discovery.

-`options` is an optional way to specify attributes of the node and those it should discover, rather than using `reggie.addAttributes` and `reggie.discoverAttributes`.
+`options` is an optional way to specify attributes of the node and those it should discover, rather than using `reggie.setAttributes` and `reggie.discoverAttributes`.
 It is an object that accepts the following `<key, value>` pairs:
-- `attrsToAdd`: an object of the same form as that accepted by `reggie.addAttributes`
+- `attrsToAdd`: an object of the same form as that accepted by `reggie.setAttributes`
 - `attrsToDiscover`: an object of the same form as that accepted by `reggie.discoverAttributes`

 ### reggie.setAttributes(attrs)